PatrikH0lop/kaitai-ssh/README.md

 ##### Encrypted packets ([RFC](https://tools.ietf.org/html/rfc4253#section-6.3))
 Once both sides have everything needed for an encrypted communication, packets will be encrypted.
 There are multiple problem for stateless identification of encrypted packets.
 Since SSH relies heavily on the handshake described in previous section, size of `mac` sequence is unknown for the parser and packet length excludes this sequence.
 For this purpose parser uses the best guess of `16B` variant, since this value was used for encryption of captured communication.<br>
-For the same reason described in section **SSH version exchange vs SSH packet**, an ambiquous design of SSH messages forces our to quess which packets are encrypted.
+For the same reason described in section **SSH version exchange vs SSH packet**, an ambiquous design of SSH messages forces the parser to quess which packets are encrypted.
 The encrypted payload begins immediatelly after the packet length, which breaks the general SSH packet structure.
-This is fixed by determination the message type.
-If the value is not recognized (enum `message_types`), it is considered as the encrypted packet.
+This is fixed by determination of the message type via heuristic.
+If the first value after `packet_length` is not recognized as a valid message type (enum `message_types`), it is considered to be an encrypted packet.
 That is why padding length and message number represent a part of encrypted payload in the mentioned case.

 ##### Disconnection messages ([RFC](https://tools.ietf.org/html/rfc4253#section-11.1))